-Important Note: Consult your licensed health provider before using natural pain relief supplements if you are pregnant or nursing, have kidney or liver conditions, or use medications.
+Important Note: Consult your licensed health provider before using natural pain relievers if you are pregnant or nursing, have kidney or liver conditions, or use medications.
 Match specific natural pain remedies and foods to your specific needs for best results and give them time to work.

 Natural supplements for inflammation and pain work in different ways and often have multiple effects in the body.
 Many are anti-oxidant rich and reduce inflammation.
 Others boost circulation, promote relaxation, have lubricating or protective effects, or block pain signals to the brain.
 Some are applied externally while others are taken orally.